CrossFacilityWorkflows/DOE-HPC-workflow-training/FireWorks/NERSC/README_running_demo.md

 - We have specified `singleshot` here, since each task within the workflow only needs to run once
 - We have specified the usual Slurm job resources that each task will use

-Ok, now that we've examined all the pieces, let's run our FireWorks workflow.
+Now that we've examined all the pieces, let's run our FireWorks workflow.

 Note that we are launching the workflow with `qlaunch rapidfire`.
 Remember that we have specified `rlaunch singleshot` in our queue adapter- this will run each task once per job.
-Howeer we need to launch 3 jobs, one for each task.
-For this reason we use `qlaunch rapidfire` to automatically launch our whole workflow.
+However we need to launch 3 jobs, one for each task.
+For this reason we use `qlaunch rapidfire` to automatically launch our whole workflow. `rapidfile` will keep launching jobs until there are no more pending FireWorks in the database.

 ```
 (fireworks)stephey@perlmutter:login03:/pscratch/sd/s/stephey/DOE-HPC-workflow-training/FireWorks/NERSC> qlaunch rapidfire